ubports/docs.ubports.com/about/process/issue-tracking.rst

 to other projects as well.

 .. note::
-     Practical exceptions to purity might apply and must (no exceptions) be described in the project's README.md file.
+     Practical exceptions to purity are to be described in the project's README.md file.

 GitHub projects
 ---------------